redradman/ContagionRL/README.md

 # SIRS+D Environment
 The SIRS+D environment can be found as `SIRSDEnvironment` in `environment.py` file. `SIRSDEnvironment` can be used directly or using registered version with `gym.make`.
 The `env_config` corresponds to the environmental parameters in Table 3 of the paper.

-The `SIRSDEnvironment` can be used in the default epidemic scenario as follows:
+The `SIRSDEnvironment` can be used in the default epidemic configuration as follows:
 ```python
 from environment import SIRSDEnvironment
 env = SIRSDEnvironment()